axelarnetwork/test-webdocs/docs/roles/validator/setup/backup.md

+# Back-up your secret data

-# Back-up your validator mnemonics and secret keys
+Back-up your validator mnemonics and secret keys.

 :::danger